softwaremill/ox/doc/basics/direct-style.md

 The overarching goal of ox is enabling safe direct style programming using the power of the Scala 3 language.
 While still in its early days, a lot of functionality is available in ox today!

+## Other direct style Scala projects

+The wider goal of direct style Scala is enabling teams to deliver working software quickly and with confidence.
+Our other projects, including [sttp client](https://sttp.softwaremill.com) and [tapir](https://tapir.softwaremill.com), also include integrations directly tailored towards direct style.

+Moreover, also check out the [gears](https://github.com/lampepfl/gears) project, an experimental multi-platform library also covering direct style Scala.